ciwolsey/midisaber/README.md

 ```
 MidiSaber <MidiFile>
 ```
 MidiSaber will prompt you for a BPM.
 This is the BPM you used when creating the midi file.
-Midi converion is performed in real time so if your song is 2 minutes long conversion will take 2 minutes.
+Midi converion is performed in real time so if your song is two minutes long conversion will take two minutes.

 # MidiSaber online editor